BoshmanOvO/Arnica/README.md

 4. 🤸 [Quick Start](#quick-start)

 ## <a name="introduction">🤖 Introduction</a>
-Arnica is a modern full stack SaaS platform built with Next.js, Convex, OpenAI, and Tailwind CSS.
+Arnica is a modern full-stack SaaS platform built with Next.js, Convex, OpenAI, and Tailwind CSS.
 It includes a beautiful landing page, pricing page, PDF viewer, streaming API responses, authentication, drag n’ drop uploads, and more.

 ## <a name="tech-stack">⚙️ Tech Stack</a>

-- Next.js 13.5
+- Next.js
 - TypeScript
-- Convex
+- Convex Database
 - OpenAI
 - ShadCN
 - Tailwind CSS